mahisadi/netflix-movie-library-explorer/DEVELOPMENT_NOTES.md

 This is crucial and avoids DRY principle to process the data.
 In future, if we move away from one cloud platform to another, we don't need to lots of effort.

+# Setup with future purpose
+In future may may add more connectors we can use this code base to containerize the new connector also.
+Added parameters to support future development.
+Included source and contentType fields in the schema.
+In same source if we have differnet content like Movies, WebServies etc

+# Schema Defination

+We need few fields as Sortable, Searchable (with some rankings / weights ), Filterable.
+Design schema considering this as one of the requirement was to provide apis for tech employees

+- **Searchable Fields**: title, stars, director, writer, movie_plot, awards, content
+- **Faceted Fields**: genre, subgenre, language, production_house, source
+- **Sortable Fields**: year, imdb_rating, popu, modified_time, file_id
+- **Filterable Fields**: All TAG and NUMERIC fields support filtering